 Zulip team chat platform which is one of the great & best alternatives to Slack/HipChat software was a proprietary software in its incubation days.
 It was developed by a startup called Zulip.
 However, later Dropbox acquired it and in 2015 publicize the code under the Apache license.
 It is now available as an open-source project on Github.

-They also offer the same project pre-hosted along with support for those don’t have the technical expertise or want to self-host the project.
+They also offer the same project pre-hosted along with support for those who don’t have the technical expertise or want to self-host the project.

 Zulip open source web chat server offers a beautiful interface, chatting system along with emoji support for discussing math with LaTeX.
 It automatically generates a preview of links (image, video & tweet previews) while sending them.
 Drag and drop facility for a file into the compose box is available too.